lucadealfaro/NLP-220/01_problems.md

 2. It is more likely to throw an H.
 3. It is equally likely to throw an H or a T.

+### Variance

+Prove that $Var(a + X) = Var(X)$.

+### The bus problem

+#### One version

+You arrive at a bus stop at a random time.
+Buses arrive every 10 minutes.
+What is the expected time you will wait for the next bus?

+#### Another version

+You are in Dustland, a remote country where, every now and then, a bus comes.
+You walk to a bus stop in the middle of nowhere.
+You have no idea of the bus schedule, or even if a bus passes by every day.
+But, there is another person there, looking bored.
+You ask how long they have been waiting, and they tell you, oh, $x$ hours.

+What is the expected time to the next bus?
+Why?

+Hint: The solution is simple.
+If you think something complicated, you are likely following a wrong path.

 ### The Italian soccer lottery (Totocalcio).